-Dr. Michael Daubs, professor and chairman of the Department of Surgery at the UNLV School of Medicine, treats disorders of the neck and back including fractures, herniated discs, stenosis, spondylolisthesis, scoliosis and other complex spinal curvatures.
+Dr. Michael Daubs, professor and Chair of the Department of Orthopaedic Surgery at the UNLV School of Medicine, he treats disorders of the neck and back including fractures, herniated discs, stenosis, spondylolisthesis, scoliosis and other complex spinal deformities.
 He specializes in surgery of the spine in both children and adults.
 Board certified, he is a member of many national and international research and education organizations and enjoys the privilege of instructing his fellow spine surgeons at medical conferences around the world.
-Dr. Daubs has gained recognition for the publication of over 100 scientific journal articles and medical textbook chapters related to the treatment of the spine.
+He currently serves as the Chair of AO Spine North America and is a Director of the American Board of Orthopaedic Surgery.

 Darrel S. Brodke, MD, is a Professor at the University of Utah and holds the Louis S. Peery, MD and Janet B. Peery Presidential Endowed Chair.
 He is the Executive Vice Chair of the Department of Orthopaedics.
 Dr. Brodke earned his MD at the University of California, San Francisco and completed his Orthopaedic Surgery residency at the University of Wisconsin, Madison.
 He completed a Fellowship in Spine Surgery at the University of Washington and Harborview Medical Center, Seattle, WA.